burninc0de/socialsox/README.md

 > - ✅ Everything runs locally on your computer
 > - ✅ Credentials are encrypted using Electron's safeStorage (OS-level encryption)
 > - ✅ Settings stored securely in localStorage
-> - ✅ Twitter OAuth handled securely in Electron backend
+> - ✅ X OAuth handled securely in Electron backend
 > - ✅ No external servers involved (except the social media APIs)

 > [!WARNING]